NoNotNotes/Yuubi/content/B317/Therapeutic Communication (2).md

 	- N: "*I'm sure **the doctor has your best interests in mind**.*"
 4. **Testing**: appraisal of the client's degree of insight; **acknowledgement of the client's lack of insight is not helpful**.
 	- "***Do you know what kind of hospital this is?***"
-5. **Opinions and Value Judgement**: these are **opinionated or moral feedback** from the nurse that limit the patient's decision-making, thinking, analysis, and independence.
+5. **Opinions and Value Judgment**: these are **opinionated or moral feedback** from the nurse that limit the patient's decision-making, thinking, analysis, and independence.
 	- "***That's unfair.***"
 6. **Advising**: telling the client **what or how to do things**, which imply that only the nurse know the best for the client.
 	- "***I think you should**...*"